 You can always withdraw funds at any time, free of charge.
 And there is no minimum account balance.

-Also, keep in mind that Digit offers a savings bonus that is unlocked by using the service for three consecutive months.
-With this bonus, you’ll earn 1% annually, paid quarterly, based on your average daily account balance.
+Also, keep in mind that Digit offers a savings bonus, paid every three months.
+With this bonus, you’ll earn .10% annually (paid quarterly) based on your average daily account balance.

 Pros and Cons of Using Digit